 There is a clinic for injured / unwell animals on site and there may also be the opportunity to observe the resident veterinarian.
 Those with experience in veterinary science or biology will be able to work with the sanctuary coordinators, taking more of an active role in the animal care and in the technical aspects of running the rescue center.

 What skills do I need to be a Wildlife Rescue Volunteer?

 No specific qualifications are required, however a level of comfort with animals is needed.
 This is an active program so work hard and directly benefit the animals and sanctuary.
 Spanish skills are not required for this placement, although they will help to integrate you more with the local community and staff.
 A background in veterinary science, biology or environmental conservation is very useful.
 Experience working in environmental policy (administrative or legal level) would be a plus!

 To work in one of the most biodiverse areas on earth

-To rescue and rehabilitate animals
+To rescue,rehabilitate and release animals

 To learn more about biology, conservation and animal rights

 This project site is a remote location, ideal for volunteers who appreciate tranquil and simple living conditions.
 The cente is located three kilometres outside of El Puyo, the capital of the province of Pastaza where the southern and northern regions of the Amazon divide.
 Amid indigenous, Amazonian villages, lies this tropical jungle canopy, where mist rises off distant mountains, monkeys roam free, and a chorus of animals voices fills the air.